omertb/ansible-playbooks/host_ns_fw_update/README.md

-### Updating A, PTR record of a host on bind and the related rules on Firewall
+### Updating A, PTR record of a host on Bind and the related rules on Firewall

 **update_host_ns_fw.yml:** Updates the A and PTR record of a **_host_** on bind9 and restarts the bind service to take effect.
 Then it updates the object on PANOS (Palo Alto fw)